 Faire customers can take advantage of helpful features like search filters and collections that make it easy to find the makers that align with your brand and your customers’ expectations.
 Try filtering by eco-friendly, made in the USA, and handmade brands.
 Faire makes stocking your shop a cinch (and really fun, if we do say so ourselves!).

 Ask your customers for feedback

 Another great way to fine-tune your curated product list is to ask your customers for their feedback directly.

 Whether it be a survey via email or asking them while they’re in-store, understanding how your customers shop, plus what they like and what they think of your products, is a great way to gauge what items you should stock.
 Figure out the easiest way for you to collect customer feedback and make it a priority.

 Asking for customer feedback not only helps you determine the direction you should go with your curation, but it reinforces a strong sense of connection with your customers.
 Your customers want to feel like their opinions are being heard.
 Giving them a platform to share those opinions goes a long way in the retail industry.

 There’s no question: curation is what’s separating retailers and smaller brands from big-box, one-stop-shops.
-Though these stores offer massive convenience and discount, these shopping experiences can often feel impersonal and disconnected.
+Though these stores offer convenience and discounts, these shopping experiences can often feel impersonal and disconnected.
 That’s where you come in to change the narrative.

 No matter what technology comes about, no one truly knows your customers like you.
 Your customers look to you for recommendations, tried and true favorites, and new product finds.
 By merchandising your store with products your customers will love and connect with, you foster a type of customer loyalty that is truly unique in the retail space.